 In my opinion, September and early October is the best time of year to be in Colorado.
 The weather is dry (although this year, too dry) and the evenings cool down to provide crisp, clear morning air, unless we are dealing with smoke from wildfires, like this year.
 The weather is also a reminder that we will be going into the holiday season in November with Thanksgiving, followed by Christmas, Chanukah, and a new year, 2021.
 Assuming that December 31 is the end of your year for tax purposes, It is also the time, if you have not already done

 One of the keys to success is to surround yourself with smart people.
 Although I am not saying that I am successful, our firm has been in existence for over thirty-eight years and I have been blessed to have many great and talented team members.
-I mention this because one of my current team members, Scott Densmore, authored this month’s feature article and I encourage you to play the accompanying video link.
-Concentration is not always about mental focus.
+I mention this because one of my current team members, Scott Densmore, authored this month’s feature article and I encourage you to play the accompanying video.
+Concentration Concentration is not always about mental focus.
 Here, we are referring to Customer Concentration, Product Concentration, and Supplier Concentration.
-The higher the concentration, the higher the risk there is
+The higher the concentration, the higher the risk there

 If you would have asked me to write an article about this topic six months ago, I would have suggested that perhaps you had consumed too many adult beverages.
 But now that we have lived, albeit reluctantly, with COVID-19 for several months, we have some experiences that we can share.
 First and foremost, good, profitable, and growing businesses are still in demand.
 And because there are fewer of them, they command significant attention, and in several cases multiple offers.
 Below are some suggestions for completing a transaction in the current environment.
 Several of them also apply under normal business conditions.